akiokuyama/Mass-Timber-v.s-Low-Carbon-Concrete/README.md

 # Mass-Timber-v.s-Low-Carbon-Concrete
-This the repository for my manuscript that will submit to RCR.
+This is the repository for my manuscript which is currently under review in the Journal of Cleaner Production.

+The manuscript is available in xxx.

-The code is updated on Aug 11, 2023.
+The code was updated on Aug 11, 2023.